agvxov/cursed_c/README.md

 its code can be included in multiple source files without it being reprocessed.
 This trick can significantly speed up compile times.
 Well, when it works that is.

 For example if it was 1 line lower in the source, it would make the operation `#error` out.
-The documentation lists 10 reasons why a compiled header could be not respected and `iso646.h` breaks *one* of those.
+The documentation lists 10 reasons why a compiled header could be rejected and `iso646.h` breaks *one* of those.
 Considering that's a standard header with around a dozen defines, you can guess how stable it is.
-Not to mention it does it silently. gcc provides no feedback whether it did or did not use a compiled header, let alone why.
+Not to mention it fails silently. gcc provides no feedback whether it did or did not use a compiled header, let alone why.
 Pessimism aside,
-compiled headers are great as long as you can make sure they are at the top of the source (with an `-include` perhaps), they are just kind of awkward in practice.
+compiled headers are great as long as you can make sure they are at the top of the source (with an `-include` perhaps) and seem way more reliable with clang (because they have their own version too).

 ### Empty parenthesis
 How would you declare a function with no parameters?